 What are the Risks of Burns in 3D Printing?

 The nozzle/print head of many 3D printers can exceed 200°C (392°F) and the heated bed can exceed 100°C (212°F) depending on what material you’re using.
-This risk can be minimised by using aluminium casing and an enclosed print chamber.
+This risk can be minimized by using aluminum casing and an enclosed print chamber.

 Another section which gets hot is the build plate, which has different temperatures depending on what material you are using.

-With PLA the build plate doesn’t have to be as hot as, say ABS at around 120 degrees Celsius so this would be the safer option to minimise burns.
+With PLA the build plate doesn’t have to be as hot as, say ABS at around 80°C, so this would be the safer option to minimize burns.

 3D Printing Safety – Mechanical Moving Parts